 Dumber Than a Box of Rocks

 When I was going to school, we did not have “political correctness.”
-At one time or another, I was literally called every name in the book.
+I was literally called every name in the book at one time or another.
 Really.
 If you can find that book, I’m sure there’s nothing in there that I haven’t been called, but I survived.

-One thing that I was called in my childhood was, “You’re dumber than a box of rocks.”
+One thing I was called in my childhood was, “You’re dumber than a box of rocks.”
 Perhaps this verbal pummeling contributed to my life-long commitment to learning something in every subject.
-From the history of the Olmec tribe in what is now present-day Mexico to the recent success in physics where they were able to “freeze” an electron, I had striven to raise the collective knowledge of a box of rocks.
+From the history of the Olmec tribe in present-day Mexico to the recent success in physics where they were able to “freeze” an electron, I have striven to raise the collective knowledge of a box of rocks.